 Labor introduced the Schoolkids bonus of $410 for each child in primary school and $820 for each child in high school to help pay for things like uniforms and books.

-The Liberal Government has now scrapped the School Kids bonus, affecting more than 7,730 families in the Port Adelaide electorate.
+The Liberal Government is scrapping the School Kids bonus, affecting more than 7,730 families in the Port Adelaide electorate, at the same time as they're pushing through cuts to the Family Tax benefit and ripping billions of dollars from schools.

 Mark attended the Port Open Day with Premier Jay Weatherill and State Member for Port Adelaide Susan Close.
 The Open Day followed extensive community consultation on the government's exciting redevelopment plans for the Port.